Lake Arrowhead State Park

 - Lake Arrowhead State Park Fishing Tip Sheet

-This site offers approximately 5 miles of multiuse trails on approximately 300 acres that are open to hikers as well as riders.
+This site offers approximately five miles of multiuse trails on approximately 300 acres that are open to hikers as well as riders.
 The trails pass over grassy, flat terrain.
 Each of the four campsites has water, electricity, a picnic table, a fire ring, a tie rail and a picket line.
 Parking and restrooms are available near the group building.
 Restrooms with showers are located at the central campgrounds.
 Visitors must provide their own horses.

 Kids Fishing Contest and Adult Rough Fish Contest is held annually on the first Saturday in June.